Hanis3-gatech/CS7641-Project-15/README.md

 Regression analysis tends to work best when there are more samples than features. **High Dimensional Data** is the term we use then features exceeds samples.
 The performance of regression techniques will continue to degrade as the ratio of features to samples increases. **This makes some sense intuitively, as N _(samples)_ should really be thought of as our "data", and D _(features)_ is actually something we are trying to predict to ultimately predict y.** The more data we have, the easier it is to make discover how each D predicts y.
 The larger D is the more features we have to examine, and use to predict y.

 Alas, it does not benefit us to look at more features, despite the impression that more-data-is-better.
 In fact, we would like to examine is little features as possible.
+So if someone were to tell you:

-> So if someone were to tell you, "I have a ton of data to look at, we can get some great results.
+>"I have a ton of data to look at, we can get some great results.
 The csv is 13,033,599 by 88!"
-You should respond, "Is this 13 million features?".
-To which a "yes" would warrant the conclusion, "We can not hope to derive anything meaningful from this." - A Story
+You should respond, "Is this 13 million features?", to which a "yes" would warrant the conclusion, "We have no data." - A Story of the Curse of Dimensionality

 #### Bad: